zephyrchien/boring-relay-bench/README.md

 # NO WARRANTY

 Data are roughly collected.
-You should never refer to these results for any serious purpose.
+You should never rely on these results for any serious purpose.

 ## Tool